kubeshark/docs/src/pages/en/anatomy_of_kubeshark.md

 It captures the packets from all network interfaces, reassembles the TCP streams and if they are dissectable then stores them as [PCAP](https://datatracker.ietf.org/doc/id/draft-gharris-opsawg-pcap-00.html) files.
 Workers transmit the collected traffic to [**Hub**](#hub) via WebSocket connections.

-Kubeshark stores raw packets and dissects them on demand upon [querying](/en/querying).
+Kubeshark stores raw packets and dissects them on demand.

 The worker by itself can be used as a network sniffer on your computer without requiring a [Kubernetes](https://kubernetes.io/) cluster.